EMG (for its acronym in English) is a diagnostic procedure that assesses the state of health of the muscles and nerve cells that control them.

 Providing the reader with both sets of data would result in greater validity of the study and potentially eradicate the contradictions within the research.

-Electromyography can also be used to indicate the amount of fatigue in a muscle.
+Electromyography can also indicate the amount of fatigue in a muscle.

-The following changes in the electromyography signal can mean muscle fatigue: an increase in the mean absolute value of the signal, increase in the amplitude and duration of the muscle action potential, and a general change at lower frequencies.
+The following changes in the electromyography signal can mean muscle fatigue: an increase in the mean absolute value of the movement, an increase in the amplitude and duration of the muscle action potential, and a general change at lower frequencies.

-Monitoring changes of different frequencies changes the most common way to use electromyography to determine fatigue levels.
+Monitoring different frequency changes change the most common way to use electromyography to determine fatigue levels.
 Lower driving speeds allow the slower motor neurons to remain active.

-The nerve conduction test is also often performed at the same time as an electromyography to diagnose neurological diseases.
+The nerve conduction test is also often performed simultaneously with electromyography to diagnose neurological diseases.

 Decomposition of the electromyography signal

-The electromyography signals are essentially composed of overlapping motor unit action potentials (MUAPs) of several motor units.
+The electromyography signals are composed of several motor units’ overlapping motor unit action potentials (MUAPs).

 For a complete analysis, the measured electromyography signals can be decomposed into the action potentials of their constituent motor unit.

-The action potentials of the motor unit of different motor units tend to have different characteristic shapes, while the action potentials of the motor unit recorded by the same electrode of the same motor unit are typically similar.
+The action potentials of the motor unit of different motor units tend to have different characteristic shapes.
+In contrast, the action potentials of the motor unit recorded by the same electrode of the same motor unit are typically similar.

-Notably, the potential and action of the action of the motor unit depends on where the electrode is located with respect to the fibers and, therefore, may look different if the electrode moves.
+Notably, the potential and action of the motor unit depend on where the electrode is located concerning the fibers and, therefore, may look different if the electrode moves.

 Electromyographic decomposition is not trivial, although many methods have been proposed.